-Staff regularly assess pupils reading during class reading sessions and through completing a running record of the child's reading.
-Half termly monitoring of reading progress and phonic knowledge is conducted by the reading lead teacher and during termly pupil progress meetings.
+Staff regularly assess pupils reading during class reading sessions.
+Half termly monitoring of reading progress and phonic knowledge is conducted by the reading support teacher and during termly pupil progress meetings.
 Children who require additional support are identified and allocated an appropriate intervention to help 'close the gap'.